 The lid won’t come off

 First, make sure enough steam has been released after pressure cooking.
 Whether you choose a natural pressure release or quick release, give the Pot time to get rid of the steam and cool down.
-Remember, Instant Pots are designed to be extra-safe, and if too much pressure is detected you may not able to open the lid yet.
+Remember, Instant Pots are designed to be extra-safe, so the pot won’t let you open the lid with too much pressure still inside the pot.
 A little bit of patience can often fix this issue.

 I added liquid like I was told, but things went wrong